We hold a great deal of information about our customers and the organisation itself. We manage this in line with our Information Governance Policy.

 Stockport Homes have a period of 20 working days to respond to an EIR request.

-There are exceptions where we can refuse to provide requested information, relating to the category of information or potential harm that disclosure could cause.
+There are exceptions where your request may be refused.
+These relate to the category of information or potential harm that disclosure could cause.

 Stockport Homes are able to charge a fee for EIR requests, where it is considered reasonable to do so.
 Any fee under the Environmental Information Regulations covers disbursement costs such as staff time or the transfer of information to the applicant.

-Also, see a copy of our Internal Review Procedure 2014
+You can also see a copy of our Information Governance Internal Review Procedure.